vika0/CodingTest/README.md

 Simple page without style or script frameworks.

-Excercise is printing a categories tree to the page (unlimited hierarchy) in two ways:
+Exercise is printing a categories tree to the page (unlimited hierarchy) in two ways:
   - recursive;
   - iterative;